 When to Go

-We arrived just before opening time – 11 AM – on a Thursday in October.
+On our first visit, we arrived just before opening time on a Thursday in October.
 There were already several other people in the parking lot, just waiting for the pinball museum to open.
 A steady stream of visitors arrived after us, but the building is large, with many machines.
-We occasionally had to wait our turn for a popular game, but not often.

 Related: Tips for Finding a Family Hotel in Las Vegas